Wabri/old_dotfiles/README.md

 * Music player: Spotify
 * External package installer: [YAPI](https://github.com/YetAnotherPackageInstaller/YAPI)

-This configuration with all application need a **700MB** of memory, principally cause by dropbox and mailspring.
-Without these application the configuration drop to **325MB** uptime usage of memory.
+This configuration with all application need a **700~800MB** of memory, principally cause by dropbox (with more than 150MB upkeep) and mailspring (with more than 350MB upkeep).
+Without these application the configuration drop to **250~300MB** upkeep usage of memory.

 ---------------------------------